 - Use too many fonts – using numerous fonts will just make your logo appear confused.
 Most logo designers and branding specialists recommend using no more than two different fonts in a single logo design.

-If you’re in the market for branding, rebranding and your logo design is part of that process, contact the branding specialists, Liquid Creativity for advice.
+If you’re in the market for branding, rebranding and your logo design is part of that process, contact your brand agency Liquid Creativity for advice.